-It’s important to note that not only was this relationship teaching me how important it was to stay centered in my truth and how to make it a priority, but it also was paving the way for massive change by getting me so off balance and scrambling my reality that I had to make my truth a priority.
+It’s important to note that not only was this relationship teaching me how important it was to stay centered in my truth and how to make it a priority, but it also was paving the way for massive change by scrambling my reality and getting me so off balance that I had almost nothing to cling to but my truth.

 Somehow it didn’t just transform my romantic relationship paradigm, it changed where I lived, what I saw as my life’s work, and my relationship to myself.
 The effect of the Destroyer was far more comprehensive than I was aware of at the time.

 This is the kind of spiritual terrain that I help people navigate.
 If your spirit is prompting you to have a conversation about recognizing and honoring the signs your spirit is showing you, I encourage you to get in touch with me.